-If you’re new to cooking healthy food and not sure how to equip your kitchen, you’re reading the right blog post!
+If you want to start cooking healthy food and you’re not sure how to equip your kitchen, you’re reading the right blog post!

 Starting to eat healthier absolutely always means eating at home more and eating at restaurants less.